Eliphant-ng/Eliphant-ng.github.io/README.md

 * **Anything else to make your app even more xtra?** 😛 What about a little bit of competition huh?
   GOSweet has an inbuilt game called Sweet-Venture that can be played by any Ngee Ann Polytechnic student!
 This game requires students to find the 3 hidden locations around campus.
-The faster your timing, the higher you will be placed on the leaderboard.
-Compete with friends to see who can top the leaderboard!
+Compete with friends for the fastest timing to see who can top the leaderboard!
   ![img of Np challenge map](wireframe/challenge%20screenshot.jpg)
   ![img of Leaderboard](wireframe/scoreboard%20screenshot.jpg)